giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ![] (https://github.com/giulioscampos/Getting-and-Cleaning-Data-Course-Project/blob/master/Experience%20Signals.png)

 Going further on the Data analyses, `features_info.txt` reveals that `'XYZ'` is used to denote 3-axial signals in the X, Y and Z directions and the set of variables that were estimated from these signals are as listed below.
-Time and Frequency columns indicate which domain variables were calculated from, including if they were in all three directions (3D) or not.
+Time and Frequency columns indicate which domain the variables were calculated from, including if they were calculated in all three directions (3D) or not.

 | #  | VARIABLE        | DESCRIPTION                                                                 | TIME   | FREQUENCY
 |:--:|-----------------|-----------------------------------------------------------------------------|:------:|:---------: